anothertechs/anothertechs/src/blogs/crypto/hanging-man-pattern/index.md

 Although the **green** candlestick is still bearish, it is considered less bearish due to the close of the day.

-## How to identify this pattern in candlestick chart:
+## How to identify Hanging Man pattern in candlestick chart:

 ![Hanging Man strategy](../../../images/hanging-man-2.webp "source cdn")

-Here are some points to consider when identifying this pattern on a candlestick chart:
+Here are some points to consider when identifying Hanging Man pattern on a candlestick chart:

 1. There is little or no upper shadow.
 2. The length of the lower shadow must be twice the length of the entity.